awsdocs/elb-classic-load-balancers-user-guide/doc_source/elb-create-https-ssl-load-balancer.md

 }
 ```

-### Step 5: Register EC2 Instances<a name="add_ec2instances_clt"></a>
+### Step 5: Register EC2 instances<a name="add_ec2instances_clt"></a>

 After you create your load balancer, you must register your EC2 instances with the load balancer\.
-You can select EC2 instances from a single Availability Zone or multiple Availability Zones within the same region as the load balancer\.
-For more information, see [Registered Instances for Your Classic Load Balancer](elb-backend-instances.md)\.
+You can select EC2 instances from a single Availability Zone or multiple Availability Zones within the same Region as the load balancer\.
+For more information, see [Registered instances for your Classic Load Balancer](elb-backend-instances.md)\.

 Use the [register\-instances\-with\-load\-balancer](https://docs.aws.amazon.com/cli/latest/reference/elb/register-instances-with-load-balancer.html) command as follows: